-Reporting of Local Fair Share
+Reporting of Local Fair Share (LFS)

-For the purposes of reporting non-project work (maintenance, repair, and other non-project related costs) funded by Measure M local fair share funds, the Measure M2 expenditure report cited M2 Ordinance, Section III(B)(8) shall satisfy reporting requirements.
-If local fair share funds are used for projects, the local agency shall also include a list of those funds and/or other Measure M2 funds in the Project Final Report cited in Section III(B)(9).
+For the purposes of reporting non-project work (maintenance, repair, and other nonproject related costs) funded by Measure M LFS funds, the Measure M2 expenditure report cited M2 Ordinance, Section III(B)(8) shall satisfy reporting requirements.
+If LFS funds are used for projects, the local agency shall also include a list of those funds and/or other Measure M2 funds in the Project Final Report cited in Section III(B)(9).